-As soon as you select one input capture source by CHxMS, you have set the channel
+As soon as you select one input capture source by CHxMS, you have set the channel to input mode (CHxMS! =0x0) and TIMERx_CHxCV cannot be written any more.

 Step4: Interrupt enable.
 (CHxIE and CHxDEN in TIMERx_DMAINTEN)

 Enable the related interrupt enable; you can got the interrupt and DMA request.